raspberrypilearning/getting-started-with-picamera/en/step_6.md

 Your file will appear on your Desktop
 The preview will close.

-You can also use `take_sequence` to capture multiple images.
+You can also use `capture_sequence` to capture multiple images.

 This code captures three images and uses a 2 second delay between each image.